dotnet/docs/docs/ai/tutorial/llm-eval.md

 ## 3 - Generate test data

-The evaluation application compares an LLM's output to "ground truth" answers, the ideal answer for a particular question.
+The evaluation application compares an LLM's output to "ground truth" answers, which are ideal question-answer pairs.
 At least 200 question-answer pairs are recommended for an evaluation.

 You can use the evaluation application to generate an initial set of question-answer pairs.
-Then manually curate them, rewriting or removing an subpar answers.
+Then manually curate them, rewriting or removing any subpar answers.

 <!-- Required: Tasks to complete in the process - H2